open-sauced/docs/docs/contributing/technical/introduction-to-storybook.md

 ---
 id: introduction-to-storybook
-title: 'Introduction to Storybook'
+title: "Introduction to Storybook"
-sidebar_label: Introduction to Storybook
+sidebar_label: "Introduction to Storybook"
 keywords:
-  - introduction to storybook
+  - "introduction to storybook"
 ---

 Storybook is an open-source tool that helps developers build, test, and document UI components in isolation.
 It's being leveraged to mock out visual React components.
 [Follow this link](https://sauced-components.netlify.app/) to find the latest version of the OpenSauced design system.